The 2nd Annual "Eating Crow Challenge" raised $56,404 for...

-Catherine Woodman, president and CEO of United Way Halifax, awards the first annual Crow Trophy to Xerox in Burnside as the winner of the 2010 Call Centre Fundraising Challenge.
-The award allows Xerox to ‘crow’ about its success in raising more money for the charity than its two competitors in the challenge, Convergys and Staples.
+Catherine Woodman, president and CEO of United Way Halifax, awards the annual Eating Crow Trophy to Xerox in Burnside for the second year in a row as the winner of the 2011 Call Centre Fundraising Challenge.
+The award allows Xerox to ‘crow' about its success in raising more money for the charity than its three competitors in the challenge, Convergys, ScotiaBank and Staples.

 The 2nd Annual "Eating Crow Challenge" raised $56,404 for the United Way, thanks to the efforts of employees at four of metro's calling centres.

 Sponsored by Contact Centre Nova Scotia (CCNS), the 2011 Challenge featured four participants: Xerox, ScotiaBank, Convergys and Staples.
 For the second year in a row, Xerox claimed the coveted Crow trophy as the centre to raise the most for the charity.

 Each contact centre organized events to raise money from their staff for the United Way, with the understanding the company who raised the most money would be served pizza by the other companies.
 Xerox employees thoroughly enjoyed their prize when representatives from the other three centres dropped by Xerox's 237 Brownlow Ave. location on January 19 to do the honours.

 The name "Eating Crow Challenge" was coined as last year the United Way presented the winning team with a trophy that is a piece of folk art that resembles a crow.
 According to the organizer of the event - Marco Colaiacovo, site director with Convergys in Dartmouth - the term "Eating Crow" is all for fun.

 "We had a friendly challenge and everyone is a winner for participating in raising funds for the United Way, and of course the United Way is the biggest winner of all," Colaiacovo says.